2027 AFC Asian Cup bids: Uzbekistan

 On 16 September 2019, the President of Uzbekistan Shavkat Mirziyoyev received in Tashkent the president of the AFC Salman bin Ibrahim Al Khalifa.
 The meeting discussed the interaction between Uzbekistan and the AFC in popularizing football, supporting youth and women's football, and also raised the issue of holding international competitions in Uzbekistan.
 In addition, in connection with the arrival of Sheikh Salman in Tashkent, the media in Uzbekistan reported that Uzbekistan was initially one of the main contenders for the hosting of the Asian Cup in 2027.
 On 16 December 2020, the Uzbekistan Football Association notified the AFC that it quit its bid to host the Asian Cup.
 It would have been the first time for Uzbekistan to host the competition.

-Previously interested in bidding
+Previous expressions of interest

 Iraq and Jordan

 The two nations expressed interests in bidding together for the competition in December 2019, and there were plans to materialise this.
 However, the countries' member associations were not among those that expressed their interest by the 30 June 2020 deadline.